aurelio-amerio/techytok/_posts/2019-12-23-lesson-types.md

 This lesson has been a little bit more conceptually difficult than the previous ones, but you don't need to remember everything right now!
 We will use types in the future lessons, so you will naturally get accustomed to how they works over time.

-We have learned how to define abstract and concrete type, and how to define mutable and immutable structures.
-We have then learned how it is possible to define functions that work on custom types and we have introduced multiple dispatch.
-Furthermore we have seen how to define an inner constructor, to aid the user create an instance of a composite type.
-Lastly we have seen an example of a module which uses a custom type (`Circle`) to perform and store some specific computations.
+We have learnt how to define abstract and concrete types, and how to define mutable and immutable structures.
+We have then learnt how it is possible to define functions that work on custom types and we have introduced multiple dispatch.
+Furthermore, we have seen how to define an inner constructor, to aid the user create an instance of a composite type.
+Lastly, we have seen an example of a module which uses a custom type (`Circle`) to perform and store some specific computations.

 If you liked this lesson and you would like to receive further updates on what is being published on this website, I encourage you to subscribe to the [**newsletter**]( https://techytok.com/newsletter/ )!
 If you have any **question** or **suggestion**, please post them in the **discussion below**!